zephir-lang/zephir-docs/en/exceptions.rst

 Exceptions
 ==========
-Zephir implements exceptions at a very low level providing a similar behavior like PHP but in compiled code.
+Zephir implements exceptions at a very low level, providing similar behavior and functionality to PHP.

-When an exception is thrown, a "catch" block can caught the exception and the developer can provide the proper handling.
+When an exception is thrown, a "catch" block can be used to capture the exception and allow the developer to provide proper handling.

 .. code-block:: zephir